BasedLukas/BasedLukas.github.io/source/pitch/index.md

   </iframe>
 </div>

-We are currently in the very early stages of building the company and validating our idea in the market.
-Full time work commenced in March 2025.
+A limited MVP will be out in mid March to a small group of testers, with a public launch planned for May 2025.

 <hr style="height: 4px; background-color: black; border: none;">

 ## Market Opportunity
 Current AI coding systems face the following limitations:
 - Models are very large and expensive to run because they store data in their weights
-- API references, bug reports, and documentation changes daily, making models quickly outdated
+- API references, bug reports, and documentation change daily, making models quickly outdated
 - Obscure information isn't retained in training even by the biggest models

 As a result, generating logically simple code often fails due to lack of background information.
 Existing search engines don't adequately address this problem because:
 - Additional tooling is required to make them integrate well with applications/agents such as MCP servers etc
-- They don't return information-dense results, instead prioritizing user-friendly websites with ads
+- They prioritize user-friendly websites with ads over information-dense results
 - They return long lists of links rather than the concise paragraphs of text that models need
 - They're expensive and slow because they index the entire internet

-### Strategic Timing

-The current **challenge** is identifying ideas that benefit from AI growth without:
+The current challenge is identifying ideas that benefit from AI growth without:
 - Competing against big AI labs
 - Being a thin wrapper around a model
 - Being undermined by future advancements in AI

-A search engine is **ideal** because:
+We are ideally positioned because:
 - Growth in LLM usage directly benefits us
-- Hardware and software improvements make it feasible to build a search engine with a shoestring budget and small team
+- Recent hardware and software improvements make it feasible to build a search engine with a shoestring budget and small team
 - AI tooling is taking off (MCP servers, Agents etc.)

 <hr style="height: 4px; background-color: black; border: none;">

 ## Our Users and Revenue Model

-Our target customers are companies building AI agents and AI-powered software, including:
+Our target customers fall into two groups.
+1) Companies building AI agents and AI-powered software, including:
 - Code assistants (GitHub Copilot, Cursor, Tabnine, Codeium)
 - AI-powered development platforms (Replit, Lovable)
 - Internal developer tooling teams

-These companies collectively serve millions of users today, likely many more in the near future.
-Most charge approximately $20 per month to individual users, with enterprise plans costing significantly more.
-This represents hundreds of millions (if not more) in monthly revenue across the market.

-Any product that measurably improves the performance of these tools delivers substantial value, justifying integration costs.
-Competitors charge $5-$25 per thousand requests (CPM), at a competitive rate of $1 CPM, our engine could process tens of millions of users monthly, generating millions in MRR as we scale.

-The strategic value of our specialized search capability also positions us as a potential acquisition target for these same companies seeking to improve their AI assistants' accuracy and capabilities.
+We will charge these companies a fee to access our database.

+2) Saas providers.
+- Payments, hosted databases and other SaaS providers want their products to be easier to use.
+- We will work with them to include up to date versions of their documentation in our service.

+We will charge these companies a fee for creating custom integrations that work well with their products.

+We are actively validating these assumptions by reaching out to potential customers for feedback

 <hr style="height: 4px; background-color: black; border: none;">